 Negative views about VR were also expressed, mainly the potential for cybersickness.
-Cybersickness is thought to be caused by conflict of stimuli, leading to nausea, disorientation and pain in the eyes and head [33].
-Woman are more susceptible to cybersickness [34], which is relevant in MS with a higher number of females affected.
-Although cybersickness with VR has been reported previously in pwMS [35], there are development strategies for reducing cybersickness such as designing VR activity with less overall movement within the virtual environment.
-Cybersickness is however thought to reduce over time with exposure to VR [36].
+Cybersickness is thought to be caused by conflict of stimuli, leading to nausea, disorientation and pain in the eyes and head [35].
+Woman are more susceptible to cybersickness [36], which is relevant in MS with a higher number of females affected.
+Although cybersickness with VR has been reported previously in pwMS [37], there are development strategies for reducing cybersickness such as designing VR activity with less overall movement within the virtual environment.
+Cybersickness is however thought to reduce over time with exposure to VR [38].
 There were unnecessary concerns raised for those wearing glasses as the HMD can accommodate glasses, but there were valid concerns about the weight of the HMD for some users.
 Disengagement was another concern both groups expressed, with limited data on long-term adherence to VR in MS rehabilitation.
-Exercise is a behavioral intervention and long-term adherence to exercise can be supported by evidence based behavior change techniques (BCTs) [37].
+Exercise is a behavioral intervention and long-term adherence to exercise can be supported by evidence based behavior change techniques (BCTs) [39].
 These BCTs, such as goal setting, rewards and feedback (see below), can be incorporated into VR games/activity to support longer term engagement in UL exercise.
-While VR can be more engaging than other methods of exercise [38] frequent performance, feedback on progress and adjusting levels of difficulty can maximize VR engagement for those with long-term neurological conditions [39].
+While VR can be more engaging than other methods of exercise [40] frequent performance, feedback on progress and adjusting levels of difficulty can maximize VR engagement for those with long-term neurological conditions [41].
 Finally, clinicians had specific concerns regarding digital poverty, the technical ability of the pwMS and insufficient technical services to support VR.

-Considerations for VR game development align with user-centred design principles for VR in motor rehabilitation, such as being fun, tracking progress, having an element of competition, challenging oneself and providing feedback [40], and are not specific to MS. Participants raised that VR development should be mindful of the different end users (pwMS) who may differ in ability and preferences.
+Considerations for VR game development align with user-centred design principles for VR in motor rehabilitation in stroke, such as being fun, tracking progress, having an element of competition, challenging oneself and providing feedback [42], and are not specific to any clinical population.
+Participants raised that VR development should be mindful of the different end users (pwMS) who may differ in ability and preferences.
 Clinicians suggested VR would appeal to younger individuals with MS, whereas pwMS felt older pwMS might need more basic gameplay.
-While there is some but limited evidence for lower usability scores for older VR users compared to younger users, there can be higher user enjoyment [41], and there is moderate evidence for good usability of VR in older populations [42], therefore this concern may be overly cautious.
+While there is some but limited evidence for lower usability scores for older VR users compared to younger users, there can be higher user enjoyment [43], and there is moderate evidence for good usability of VR in older populations [44], therefore this concern may be overly cautious.
 Consideration of the end user links to the importance of choice when designing VR interventions, with a variety of games to appeal to as many as possible.
 Participants felt the games should include different movements, levels of immersion, level of difficulty or feedback on performance (discussed below).
-Accommodating individual preferences is a key element for the design of VR games for rehabilitation, as it increases user engagement [43].
+Accommodating individual preferences is a key element for the design of VR games for rehabilitation, as it increases user engagement [45].
 However, our previous systematic review found that a choice of games was rarely included in VR interventions in MS [14].